 With this feature built into the Surfshark apps, it is probably a good VPN for China if you need to get through the Great Firewall.

 Note: Surfshark also has a “Camouflage mode” feature that obfuscates VPN traffic.
-This feature is enabled with the OpenVPN protocol (UDP and TCP).
+This feature is automatically activated when you use the OpenVPN protocol (UDP and TCP).
 While this is similar to the “NoBorders” feature, they are separate.

 Does Surfshark work for gaming?